vanilla-extracts/website/src/index.md

 blog_](https://writing.charlotte-thomas.me/blog/) where I post the development of the novel.

-The status is currently: *WIP about 25% of the first draft done*
+The status is currently: *WIP about 33% of the first draft and editting done*

 ## CV {#cv}

 ### I. Work experience {#work}

 - May 2025 to future: DevOps Engineer, general IT Specialist, Civil Servant. *Rennes, France*.

 - Sept.
 2024 to May 2025: Initial training, Probationary Civil Servant, *Toulouse, France*.

 ### II.
 Education {#education}